danny137/medicationtracker/README.md

 		Run the script using python3 main.py.

 <h2>Usage</h2>
 	To run, execute `python main.py` in Command Prompt or Terminal, respective of operating system, from within the `medicationtracker` directory.
+Alternatively, on any OS, you can go into the `dist/medTrack` directory and create a shortcut/alias for the executable and keep that on your desktop.
+It is important to make a shortcut/alias if you wish to use it this way as all of the core Python files are within this directory.
+Doing it this way requires no installation of tools as it is included within the `dist` directory.

 	The Medication Tracker application has 4 tabs: